aziz/dotfiles/vim/README.markdown

 ## NERDCommenter

 NERDCommenter allows you to wrangle your code comments, regardless of filetype.
-View `help :NERDCommenter` for all the details.
+View `:help NERDCommenter` for all the details.

 **Customizations**: Janus binds command-/ (`<D-/>`) to toggle comments.